suthatta/databases/Week2/README.md

 # Lesson 2: Group by, Having and Joins.
 Promisification of JS client with prepared statements

 Objective: This class introduces more clauses (group by, having) in the select statement.
-MySQL joins (inner, self, left and right) should be explained with demonstration (Employee table with **reportsTo** field and Department table with its PK in Employee table is suitable for this demonstration).
+MySQL joins (inner, self, left and right) are further discussed and should be explained with demonstration (Employee table with **reportsTo** field and Department table with its PK in Employee table is suitable for this demonstration).

 Promise based JavaScript program with SQL prepared statements should be understood by students.
 The program can be found in the Week2 folder (Credits:
 @remarcmij)

+This class invites students to discuss Entity Relationship Diagram (ERD).
+Students should be able to explain their choices of entities, relationships, attributes etc.
+SQL injection should be explained.

 ## Pre-Class Readings